edermats32/Rondo-Transpatcher/README.md

 - A willingness to use a terminal and read instructions
 - Thats pretty much it, maybe some coffee i guess

 I provide all binaries used in the script through this repo, so you shouldn't have to install anything (except python3, as explained above).
+I only tested on Arch Linux and Windows 11.
+But other Linux distros and Windows versions should work fine (as long as they are 64-bit).

 # Setup
 ## Get the files from this repo